-Whether or not you propose to attend the Annual General Meeting, please complete and submit a Proxy Form or Voting Instruction Form in accordance with the instructions printed on the enclosed Proxy Form or Voting Instruction Form
+Whether or not you propose to attend the Annual General Meeting, please complete and submit a proxy form or voting instruction form in accordance with the instructions printed on the proxy form or voting instruction form.

-Event Date Last time/day for receipt of Proxy Forms 1 from ordinary shareholders 2 p.m.
-(UK time) on 5 June 2017 Last time/day for receipt of Voting Instruction Forms from Exchangeable Shareholders 2 5 p.m.
-(Toronto time) on 2 June 2017 Annual General Meeting 2 p.m.
-(UK time) on 7 June 2017
+Event Date Last time/day for receipt of proxy forms' from ordinary shareholders 2:00 p.m.
+(UK time) on 5 June 2018 Last time/day for receipt of voting instruction forms from Exchangeable Shareholders 2 5:00 p.m.
+(Toronto time) on 1 June 2018 Annual General Meeting 2:00 p.m.
+(UK time) on 7 June 2018

-1 Proxy Forms received after 2 p.m.
-(UK time) on this date will be disregarded; ordinary shareholders are encouraged to review the information under "Voting information for shareholders" for additional information.
+1 Proxy forms received after 2:00 p.m.
+(UK time) on this date will be disregarded; ordinary shareholders are encouraged to review the information under 'Voting information for shareholders' for additional information.

-2 Voting Instruction Forms received after 5 p.m.
-(Toronto time) on this date will be disregarded; Exchangeable Shareholders are encouraged to review the information under "Voting information for Exchangeable Shareholders" for additional information.
+2 Voting instruction forms received after 5:00 p.m.
+(Toronto time) on this date may be disregarded; Exchangeable Shareholders are encouraged to review the information under 'Voting information for Exchangeable Shareholders' for additional information.